20+ Hotel Horror Movies

 Terror At Red Wolf Inn (1972)

 Regina McKee (Linda Gillen) is a college student who finds she’s won a trip and a stay at the Red Wolf Inn.
-When the other guests begin to mysteriously disappear in the middle of the night, Regina discovers there’s something much darker happening at the sleepy, quiet Inn, and there is something even more shocking about the family hosting what should’ve been a relaxing time away.
-The “fake vacation” narrative would be repeated later in films such as the slasher favorite I Still Know What You Did Last Summer (1998).
+When the other guests begin to mysteriously disappear in the middle of the night, Regina discovers there’s something much darker happening at the sleepy, quiet inn, and there is something even more shocking about the family hosting what should’ve been a relaxing time away.
+The “fake vacation” narrative would be repeated later in films like I Still Know What You Did Last Summer (1998).

 Inn Of The Damned (1975)

-Set in 1896 in Victoria, Australia, a Sheriff sets off to a mysterious inn to investigate why the guests check in only to never check out.
+Set in 1896 in Victoria, Australia, a Sheriff sets off to a mysterious inn to investigate why the guests check in but never check out.
 The inn, run by an insane woman and her husband, are taking revenge for the deaths of their children years before.
 At the time of filming, Inn of the Damned was the most expensive movie to be made in Australia with a budget of AU$417,000.
-AllMovie describes the film as “more odd than good.”

 Eaten Alive (1976)